vihangm96/verily-hello-vc/README.md

 8. Follow these directions to test your SSH connection: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection

 9. Finally, you can clone the repo locally with ssh!
-Go back to the main page of your new repository (if you are having trouble finding it, click [Your repositories](https://user-images.githubusercontent.com/3752732/154408379-c6d2c9c5-9b9e-4140-83e5-f3958f4b57c1.png)), Click on the "Clone" button in the upper right corner of your newly created repository, then choose the SSH option, then click the copy to clipboard button, like this:
+Go back to the main page of this repository (if you are having trouble finding it, click [Your repositories](https://user-images.githubusercontent.com/3752732/154408379-c6d2c9c5-9b9e-4140-83e5-f3958f4b57c1.png)) and click on the Fork button.
+This creates a new repo that you own.

+10. Click on the "Clone" button in the upper right corner of your newly created repository, then choose the SSH option, then click the copy to clipboard button, like this:

 ![image](https://user-images.githubusercontent.com/3752732/154408715-d6b88db5-e738-4e73-8768-eabab5bccee6.png)